Creeoer/NeovimConfig/README.md

 6. Done!
 You may enable or disable the lazyvim plugins by editing the vscode-lazy.lua file.
 7. You can edit the keybindings in the vscode-config.lua file.

+Optional: If desired, you may install the VS Project Manager + VS Harpoon to replicate neovim-like functionality.
+The keybindings are already present in the vscode-config.lua file

 ## Features

 - VSCode-specific keybindings